Seven Stages of Agile Transformation Journey

 While launching crucial strategic initiatives, companies are prone to three critical mistakes that weaken the agile teams from the very beginning.

-First, organisations solely include high performing employees for such initiatives, which have a counter effect on other vital efforts the company takes along with agile projects.
-Star performers are always caught in a network of myriad responsibilities and can hardly dissociate them totally from different roles, even if they are assigned exclusively to an agile project.
-As an expected consequence, the star members end up monitoring ten other programs at once, which stretch them too thin to deliver their best.
+First, organizations solely include high-performing employees for such initiatives, which have a counter effect on other vital efforts the company takes along with agile projects.
+Star performers are always caught in a network of myriad responsibilities and can hardly dissociate totally from different roles, even if they are assigned exclusively to an agile project.
+As an expected consequence, the star members end up monitoring ten other programs at once, which stretches them too thin to deliver their best.